dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/git-commit-signing.md

 To generate a GPG keypair in dbt Cloud, follow these steps:
 1. Go to your **Personal profile** page in dbt Cloud.
 2. Navigate to **Signed Commits** section.
-3. Enable the **Sign commits originating from this user** toggle to generate a GPG key.
+3. Enable the **Sign commits originating from this user** toggle.
-4. This will generate a GPG keypair and display the public key.
-You can copy the public key to upload it to your Git provider.
-Make sure to keep the private key secure.
+4. This will generate a GPG keypair.
+The private key will be used to sign all future Git commits.
+The public key will be displayed, allowing you to upload it to your Git provider.

 <Lightbox src="/img/docs/dbt-cloud/example-git-signed-commits-setting.png" width="95%" title="Example of profile setting Signed commits" />